ovh/docs/pages/platform/ai/dashboard_guide_01_getting_started/guide.en-au.md

 ![Dashboard tab](images/dashboard-02.png){.thumbnail}

-In this section you will find all information related to your use of the AI Tools: [Object Storage](https://docs.ovh.com/au/en/storage/), [AI Notebooks](https://docs.ovh.com/au/en/publiccloud/ai/notebooks/definition/), [AI Training](https://docs.ovh.com/au/en/publiccloud/ai/training/submit-job/) and [AI Deploy](https://docs.ovh.com/au/en/publiccloud/ai/deploy/getting-started/).
+In this section, you will find information related to your use of the AI Tools with easy access to [AI Notebooks](https://docs.ovh.com/au/en/publiccloud/ai/notebooks/definition/), [AI Training](https://docs.ovh.com/au/en/publiccloud/ai/training/submit-job/) and [AI Deploy](https://docs.ovh.com/au/en/publiccloud/ai/deploy/getting-started/).

-At a glance, you can see the total amount of your next billing for your consumption with the AI tools.
+Listed instances are the ones that are in `RUNNING` and `STOPPED` status.

+You can also easily access to your [Object Storages](https://docs.ovh.com/au/en/storage/).

-You can see more details on the prices of the AI tools in the [documentation](https://www.ovhcloud.com/en-au/public-cloud/prices/#ai-&-machine-learning).
+You can find more details on the prices of the AI tools [here](https://www.ovhcloud.com/en-au/public-cloud/prices/#ai-&-machine-learning).

-You can also see some security information about the number of created users (and tokens) that can use your AI tools.
+You can also see security information with the number of users and tokens created to use your AI Tools.

 ## Users & tokens

 ![Users & tokens tab](images/dashboard-03.png){.thumbnail}

-In this section you will find all information about the users and tokens you have created.
+In this section, you will find all information about your AI users and tokens.
+You can easily create new Public Cloud users with dedicated AI Tools roles (`AI Platform - Operator` or `AI Platform - Read-Only`) and access to all your Public Cloud users.

-You can also manage them (create, update and delete).
+You can also manage tokens (create, update and delete) that you can then use with your notebooks, jobs or apps.

-To know how to manage your users and token, please read the guide Manage [AI users and roles](https://docs.ovh.com/au/en/publiccloud/ai/users/).
+To know how to manage your users and token, please read the guide [Manage AI users and roles](https://docs.ovh.com/au/en/publiccloud/ai/users/).

 ## Command Line Interface

 ![Command Line Interface](images/dashboard-04.png){.thumbnail}

-In this section you will find all information about how to install and use our CLI.
+In this section, you will find all information about how to install, authenticate and use our CLI.
-You have also a list of the useful existing guides on the CLI.
+You will also find a list of all useful guides on the CLI.

 ## Documentation

 ![Documentation ](images/dashboard-05.png){.thumbnail}

-In this section you will find a random list of our guides about AI products.
-You can refresh the list by clicking on the round arrow.
+In this section, you will find a list of our guides about AI products.
+The list is on shuffle, you can refresh it to get other tutorials by clicking on the round arrow.

 ## Go further